Oral contraceptives: Things to know before you pop the pill

 • Abortion or loss of pregnancy: In case of an abortion or loss of pregnancy within the first two trimesters, start the pills within the first 7 days, if you desire contraception

-• Post-child birth: Avoid taking pills for at least 21 days after the delivery of your baby.
-It is ideal to consult your doctor and know your physical status and risk factors before starting your contraceptive pill course
+• Post-childbirth: Avoid taking pills for at least 21 days after the delivery of your baby.
+Consult with a doctor to understand your physical status and risk factors before starting your contraceptive pill course

 • Breastfeeding: If you are a breastfeeding mother, avoid contraceptive pills for at least 42 days after the delivery.
-Consult your doctor before you start your contraceptive pill course
+Consult your doctor before you starting your contraceptive pill course

 Take the pill at the same time every day to maximise the benefits of contraceptives.